wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ---
 ## Introduction

-In this tutorial, we are going to build an appointment scheduler web application using Node.js, Firebase, and the [Vonage Messages API](https://developer.vonage.com/messaging/sms/overview).
+In this tutorial, we are going to build an appointment scheduler web application using Node.js, Express, Firebase, and the [Vonage Messages API](https://developer.vonage.com/messaging/sms/overview).
 The [GitHub repository for this project is also available, feel free to clone it here](https://github.com/Vonage-Community/blog-messages_api-node_firebase-appointment_scheduler).

 ## Set Up Firebase